adobe/adobe-commerce-samples/starter-kit/customize-registrations-and-events/README.md

     - `product` and `order` events originating from Commerce
     - `customer` events originating from both systems
     - no `stock` events
-- subscribing Commerce to propagate to App Builder only the events of interest to your integration.
+- Subscribing Commerce to propagate to App Builder only the events of interest to your integration.

 To learn more about Adobe Commerce Integration Starter Kit configuration visit the [Complete the configuration](https://developer.adobe.com/commerce/extensibility/starter-kit/create-integration/#complete-the-configuration) Developer docs page.